Walter Audisio

-Walter Audisio ([ˈvalter auˈdiːzjo]; 28 June 1909 – 11 October 1973) was an Italian partisan and communist politician, also known by his nom de guerre Colonel Valerio.

-A member of the Italian resistance movement during World War II, Audisio was involved in the death of Benito Mussolini, and (according to the generally accepted account of the event) personally executed the dictator and his mistress Clara Petacci.
+Walter Audisio ([ˈvalter auˈdiːzjo]; 28 June 1909 – 11 October 1973) was an Italian partisan and communist politician, also known by his nom-de-guerre Colonel Valerio.
+A member of the Italian resistance movement during World War II, Audisio was involved in the death of Benito Mussolini, and personally executed the dictator and his mistress Clara Petacci according to the generally accepted account of the event.

 Biography

 Early activities

 Walter Audisio was born in Alessandria, in the north-western Piedmont region of Italy, in a family of modest economic conditions.
 He rose to the top of his class in school and found his first employment in a factory making Borsalino hats before working as an accountant.
 After his military service he got close to the underground anti-fascist movement and joined the illegal Communist Party of Italy in 1931.
 In 1932 he married Ernestina Ceriana, the daughter of another Communist militant.
 In May 1934 the group he was part of, which mostly distributed propaganda, was discovered by the police and Audisio was arrested.
 He was sentenced to five years of internal exile on the island of Ponza, where he managed to keep contacts with other Communist exiles and to deepen his studies on political and military topics.
 In 1935 he spent ten months in prison at Poggioreale for having taken part in a public protest while in Ponza.
 In May 1939 he was hospitalized for pleurisy; the poor health conditions of his wife convinced him to publicly renounce his "subversive principles" and ask for his punishment to be commuted.
-However, by 1942 he had reprised underground activity with the Communist Party.
+However, by 1942 he had resumed underground activity with the Communist Party.

 In the days following the armistice of Cassibile, in September 1943, he took part in an attempt to organize anti-German resistance, and went into hiding after its failure.
 After spending some weeks in Casale Monferrato, where he helped organize partisan groups, he reached Turin and made contact with the National Liberation Committee (CLN) and the Piedmontese leadership of the Communist Party.
 In January 1944 he was sent to Vigevano, Lombardy, to set up the local GAP, underground urban guerrilla groups.
 From May to August 1944 he was inspector of the Garibaldi Brigades for the Varese and Bergamo area.
 He was then given the military command for the Mantua area and parts of the Po Valley, where he was in charge of about one thousand partisans and liaisoned directed with the general command of Resistance units, the Corpo Volontari della Libertà (CVL).
 During this time he started using the pseudonym "Colonel Valerio".

-In December 1944 Giorgio Amendola, who had been exiled on Ponza with him, introduced him to Luigi Longo, vice-commander of the CVL.
+In December 1944, Giorgio Amendola, who had been exiled on Ponza with him, introduced him to Luigi Longo, vice-commander of the CVL.
 After this Audisio took part in the organization of the general insurrection of April 1945.